Elva Zona Heaster: The Ghost That Testified Against Her Husband

-How could a young, healthy woman drop dead of an “everlasting faint”?
+The days when a young, healthy woman could drop dead of an “everlasting faint”

 A healthy person doesn’t just drop dead of a heart attack — or an “everlasting faint,” as the examining doctor had written on his report.
 And to make matters worse, some contemporaneous reports even listed her cause of death as childbirth, despite no evidence pointing to Zona being pregnant at the time.

-What unfolded next is the only documented case of a murderer convicted by the testimony of a ghost.
+What ensued became the sole documented instance of a murderer being convicted based on the testimony of a ghost.

 The Strange Death Of Zona Heaster Shue

-Three months later, on Jan.
-23, Zona was dead, found lifeless at the foot of the stairs by Andy Jones, a neighbour boy hired to do chores.
+Tragedy struck just three months later, on January 23, when Zona was discovered lifeless at the bottom of the stairs.
+The grim discovery was made by Andy Jones, a neighbor boy enlisted for household chores.

 Andy ran to the blacksmith shop while his mother called Dr. George Knapp.
 Shue was there to meet Knapp, who arrived to find Zona had been taken to her bedroom and was already dressed for burial in a high-necked dress.
 Knapp began to examine the dead woman, and all the while, Shue began acting suspiciously, according to Mental Floss.